 Ocean Activities for Grandkids

 For 40 years our family lived 10 minutes from the Pacific Ocean in Southern California.
-We could feel the ocean breezes from our home and our kids loved going to the beach and digging and burying their feet in the sand as they watched the waves splash against the shore.
+We could feel the ocean breezes and our kids loved going to the beach and digging and burying their feet in the sand as they watched the waves splash against the shore.

 There is something therapeutic about water, sand, and ocean breezes.